RGisanEclipse/LeetCode/README.md

 # LeetCode

 Welcome to my LeetCode solutions repository!
-This repo contains my personal solutions to various LeetCode problems, all implemented in Python.
+This repo contains solutions to various LeetCode problems, all implemented in Python (Now available in Java as well).
 Each solution is accompanied by a detailed explanation to help you understand the thought process and approach takenIn this repository, you will find solutions to a variety of LeetCode problems ranging from easy to hard.
-The primary goal is to enhance my problem-solving skills and algorithmic knowledge while also providing clear explanations for each solution.
+The primary goal is to enhance our problem-solving skills and algorithmic knowledge while also providing clear explanations for each solution.

 ### Features